sodes-proxy/Java-chess/README.md

 # Java-chess
-Repository containing a chess game made in java
+Repository containing a chess game made in java WIP